Monday, 20, January 2014

-Visitors to London with even a passing interest in architecture should be sure to head along to the Bloomsbury Hotel, located just around the corner from the city’s bustling Oxford Street.
+Visitors to London with even a passing interest in architecture should be sure to head along to The Bloomsbury, located just around the corner from the city’s bustling Oxford Street.
 In the front lounge, the noble, bespectacled face of Sir Edwin Lutyens gazes silently out from behind the bar, offering a glimpse into this iconic building’s rich history.

 Lutyens, a talented British architect (1869 – 1944), left his mark worldwide -from the north-east English island of Lindisfarne to far-flung New Delhi (whose administrative area is still called “Lutyens’ Delhi” in his honour!)
 But this, the old Central Club building on Great Russell Street, is Lutyens’ major contribution to London.
 Lauded as his “finest neo-Georgian building” in the capital by Martin Lutyens, Chairman of the Lutyens Trust, it’s rich with historical detail, from sturdy foundations to elegant, pared-down façade.